Lighter on your wallet but still heavy in Cuban-esque flavor.

-L'Atelier Trocadero cigars hail from Nicaragua and sport premium Ecuador Habano Rosado wrappers, concealing a Nicaraguan broadleaf binder and Nicaragua long-fillers.
-Only available in mazos to ensure you're leaving with some money in your wallet, these tasty treats expel a mild to medium body, encompassing Cuban-esque earthy flavors with hints of pepper throughout.
+L'Atelier Trocadero cigars hail from Nicaragua and sport premium Ecuador Habano Rosado wrappers, concealing a Nicaraguan Broadleaf binder and Nicaragua long-fillers.
+Only available in mazos to ensure you're leaving with some money in your wallet, these tasty treats expel a mellow to medium body, encompassing Cuban-esque earthy flavors with hints of pepper throughout.
 What tops the cake is the fact that the smallest ring gauge is a 52, guaranteeing you're getting a lot of cigar for the money.

 There are no customer reviews for L'Atelier Trocadero, yet.
 Be the first to write one!